Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 We will share your health information with your guide.
 This information will be kept confidential but is very important as we want to be best prepared in case of medical emergency.

 Vaccinations: Bring your up-to-date vaccination records with you.
-We recommend that all travelers' vaccinations be up to date before traveling to any destination.
+We recommend that all travelers' basic and travel vaccinations (such as Hepatitis A and Typhoid, etc.) be up to date before traveling to any destination.
 Check with your doctor and the CDC recommendations for Bolivia at least 4-6 weeks prior to departure.

 Mosquito born illnesses: Travelers can reduce their risk of mosquito born diseases by protecting themselves from mosquito bites using protective clothing, insect repellant (containing DEET, Picaridin, OLE, etc.) and prophylactics where applicable.
 For repellent permeated clothing, see Packing List for our recommendations.